nexuslarptools/nexuslarpsite/README.md

 - Utilities like `getUserData` now accept `options.enabled` and image hooks (`useImgQuery`, `useImgBucketQuery`, `usePresignedImgQuery`) also accept `options.enabled` to avoid pre-auth network calls.

 How is `isAuthenticated` derived?
 - The SPA does not read cookies or request headers.
-It calls `/api/v1/auth/claims` with `credentials: 'include'` and maps roles/groups in the claims to a numeric auth level:
+It calls `/api/v1/Users/Permission` with `credentials: 'include'` and maps roles/groups in the returned claims to a numeric auth level:
   - Groups/Roles are the same as the auth levels (case-insensitive).
 Mapping: wizard → Wizard (6), headgm → HeadGM (5), secondgm → SecondGM (4), approver → Approver (3), writer → Writer (2), reader → Reader (1).
   - Optionally, a direct numeric `authLevel` claim (or `x-auth-level`) may be used if present (> 0).
-- If claims are missing or the endpoint is not available yet, the SPA falls back to `/api/v1/Users/Permission`:
-  - 200 OK with an `AuthLevel` → authenticated
-  - 401/403 or network error → treated as unauthenticated
+  - For backwards compatibility, if the endpoint returns a legacy `AuthLevel` string instead of claims, it will still be mapped to the numeric level.
 - There is no OAuth callback page in BFF mode.
 The frontend does not process tokens; the backend handles the full flow and sets cookies.

 ### Redirect behavior and `/login`